 For El Nido, the quickest way to get there from Palawan is to travel all the way to Lio Airport.
 For Coron, which is located above the main island of Palawan, it's better to get here via a trip to Francisco B. Reyes Airport or Busuanga Airport.

-For San Vicente/Port Barton, you may travel straight to San Vicente airport from Palawan.
+For San Vicente and Port Barton, you may travel straight to San Vicente Airport.

-Palawan is generally safe but like any other destinations, it's better to be careful.
+Palawan is generally safe, but like any other destination, it's better to be careful.
 Keep your belongings near to you at all times and be aware of your surroundings.
 Pickpocketing is common, especially in crowded locations.
-Avoid strolling through new streets and areas at night, and make sure to be careful with high tide in islands.
+Avoid strolling through unfamiliar streets at night, and make sure to be careful with high tides on islands.

 It is easy to go around the main attractions in Palawan locations utilizing various forms of land and water transportation.
 You have the option of using the bus, tricycles, jeepneys, or e-trikes, hiring private transports, or renting self-drive vehicles such as motorbikes.

 If you want to be near bars, restaurants, souvenir stores, and transportation terminals, stay in Palawan's town centers.
-However, the bulk of the hotels do not have immediate beach access.
+However, the bulk of the hotels in Palawan do not have immediate beach access.
 Hotels, backpacker hostels/inns/guesthouses, and vacation rentals make up the majority of town center lodging options.
 You can find plenty of hotels in Coron, resorts in El Nido, and accommodations in Puerto Princesa.

 If you prefer exclusivity and seclusion, you might look at luxury resorts on the Palawan islands.
-Because you can't simply go to town centers, most island hotels already offer full facilities and on-island enterprises.
+Because you can't simply go to town centers, most island hotels already offer full board meals and boat transfers.
 Island accommodations are generally restricted to a few rooms or villas per island, so plan ahead of time.